garfix/nli-go/doc/remarks.md

+## 2022-10-24

+I just solved a very long standing problem.

+Sometimes DBPedia lists all children of a person individually.
+At other times, however, it just lists the number of children.

+I used to have two different *intents* for these.
+One of them needed to *rewrite* the sentence in order to fit the database content (!)
+Clearly wrong, but how to fix?

+I now fixed this by *inventing* children.
+Given the number of children, I'm creating random identifiers for them.

+    have_child(A, B) :-
+        go:xor(
+            have_1_child(A, B),

+            have_n_children(A, N)
+            go:range_foreach(1, N, ChildIndex,
+                go:uuid(ChildId, person)
+                go:unify(B, ChildId)
+            )
+        )
+    ;

+The `range_foreach` generates uuids for each of the N children.

+If dbpedia has both predicates, only the one naming them will be used.

 ## 2022-10-23

 I am extracting the intent of a sentence into a special structure.
 It used to be part of the sense, but that was wrong because it was clearly a meta tag.
 It wan't a tag, as I first thought.
 Tags are about entities, not sentences.
 I found out the hard way when I tried the `why` sentence that followed the `when` sentence.
 Due to anaphora resolution of the sentence' main event, both sentences has the same main event.
 At the second sentence, this entity had both the `when` and the `why` tag.
 It's now a separate field: `intent`, and its not bound to an entity.